Should You Ask for Time to Consider a Job Offer?

 There are plenty of valid reasons for wanting more time to weigh up your options.
 Here are some of the most common reasons for requesting extra time to consider a job offer:

-– Comparing other jobs: If you’re fortunate enough to hold multiple job offers, you might want some extra time to compare all your options.
+If you’re fortunate enough to hold multiple job offers, you might want some extra time to compare all your options.
+You should be considering differences in salary, working arrangements, distance from your home, commute time, etc.

 Mature man looking at a digital tablet that a colleague is showing at work